jlowellwofford/sc25-flux-eks/README.md

 ## 📋 Prerequisites

-- Basic familiarity with containers and Kubernetes concepts
+- Basic familiarity with containers and Kubernetes concepts (Don't worry!
+Module 1 will also bootstrap your knowledge)
 - Understanding of command-line interfaces
 - AWS account access (provided during the workshop)
 - No prior experience with Flux or HPC required